carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ### What is R and what can it be used for?

-"R" is used to refer to the programming language and the software that reads and interpets what is it on the scripts.
+"R" is used to refer to a programming language and the software that reads and interprets what is it on the scripts of this language.
+It is specialized on statistical computing and graphics.
 RStudio is the most popular program to write scripts and interact with the R software.

 R uses a series of written commands, that is great, believe us!
-When you rely on clicking, pointing, and remembering where and why to point here or click that, mistakes are prone to occur.
+When you rely on clicking, pointing, and remembering where and why to point here or click there, mistakes are prone to occur.
 Moreover, if you manage to get more data, it is easier to just *re-run* your script to obtain results.
 Also, working with scripts makes the steps you follow for your analysis clear and shareable.
 Here are some of the advantages